Probabilistic Symmetry for Multi-Agent Dynamics

-Other methods for enforcing equivariance include data augmentation and normalization.
-Data augmentation adds rotated versions of the samples to the training dataset and allows the model to learn rotational equivariance.
+PECCO also mitigates issues posed by other methods for enforcing equivariance such as data augmentation and normalization.
+Data augmentation adds rotated versions of data samples to the training dataset such that the model learns rotational equivariance.
 However, this slows training drastically, requires greater model capacity, and rarely achieves the level of equivariance or accuracy as equivariant neural networks \citep{trajectron++}.
-To apply data normalization, we could rotate the scene so the agent is pointing up in each case as in \cite{vectornet}.
-However, it is impossible to rotate the scene for multiple agents without a canonical reference frame.
+Data normalization is a technique that rotates the scene to the agent's reference frame for each data sample, as in \cite{vectornet}.
+However, in the multi-agent setting, it is impossible to rotate the scene for multiple agents without a canonical reference frame.
 PECCO allows the weights to be relative to the local orientation of each agent without the need to rotate the scene repeatedly.

-Our main contributions are as follows: \begin{itemize} \item We incorporate symmetry into probabilistic modeling of high-dimensional sequence data. \item We design an equivariant neural network, PECCO, to forecast multi-agent trajectories with uncertainty. \item We introduce a new metric, mean regional score (MRS), to evaluate the quality of probabilistic forecasts. \item We demonstrate that PECCO improves both accuracy and calibration of probabilistic forecasts for two real-world benchmark datasets. \end{itemize}
+Our main contributions are two folds: (1) We design an equivariant neural network, PECCO, for probabilistic forecast of multi-agent dynamics, and (2) we demonstrate that by incorporating symmetry, PECCO improves both calibration and sharpness of probabilistic forecasts on a synthetic particle dataset and two real-world benchmark datasets.